 One of the most common injuries you might have suffered if you have been in a car accident is whiplash.
+Whilst whiplash is not as serious as other injuries that can be sustained in a car accident, it is still severe enough to get in touch with personal injury attorneys in your area who can help you to get the compensation that you deserve, especially if you have experienced loss of wages, or have medical bills to pay as a result of your whiplash injury.
 The very name describes the aberrant and ferocious movements the head and neck are forced to endure: sudden hyperflexion — the head and neck going forward and then being whipped back into hyperextension.
 While the precise symptoms you might experience will vary depending on how and where your car is hit, what seat you are in and what you are doing at the time, the following are common pain shooting up the back of the neck and into the back of your head, headaches that can range from mild to those approaching migraine status.
 The fascial or connective tissue muscular wrappings may form adhesions that glue soft tissue neighbors together, attempting to prevent further injury but end up creating a significant restriction in your ability to rotate your head from side to side.

 The very suddenness and unexpected nature of having another car careen into yours often create a post-traumatic tissue stress characterized by extensive guarding and hypersensitivity that is recognizable to a skillful practitioner as he/she palpates the area.
 I have often seen this tissue PTSD accompanied by classical PTSD with generalized anxiety and nervousness, lack of confidence and inhibited and shallow breathing.
 The suspensory ligaments of the lung’s pleura can often be traumatized and shortened thus impacting our respiratory freedom.